gardusig/road2senior/preparation/README.md

 Few guides:

+- Follow-up questions
+  - This shows that you're engaged in the conversation and that you're genuinely interested in learning more about the company and the role
+- What are the biggest challenges that the team is facing right now?
+- What are the opportunities for growth and development in this role?
+- What is the company culture like?
+- Why is this position open?
+- What are the next steps in the hiring process?
 - On-call
   - What is the rotation period? (i.e. Every two weeks)
   - How much time is expected to spend away from standard tasks?